2. First: Scope

 Third: All candidates (GASTAT staff and collaborators from some government entities) have been prepared through special training programs, as follows:

-- Conduct a training program for the specialized staff at GASTAT’s headquarter for one week.
+- Conduct a training program for the specialized staff at GASTAT’s headquarter.

 - Conduct similar training programs for the collaborators of inspectors, monitors and researchers in various regions of Saudi Aribia.

 |The training programs offered to the field researchers in charge of collecting the Labour Force Survey data include practical and applied lectures on the technical, technological, administrative and awareness materials used in the data collection process.
 The field researcher is also acquainted with the objectives of the survey, method of data collection as well as how to use maps and access.
 The training programs also include a detailed explanation of all questions of the questionnaire, technical and administrative functions.
 Field researchers are also trained on ways to deal with the public and how to submit questions in record time.|

 In the beginning of the training program, all trainees were provided with tablet devices.
 Trainees with these tablet devices can do the following:

 Finally, the force labor are nominated to participate in the survey according to their results from the "automated assessment system for trainees" to ensure speed, accuracy and impartiality when determining candidates and their competencies.

 Fourth: Direct contact with the household in the process of completing the survey questionnaire and data collection: Each field researcher visited the households within the sample of the survey after reaching them using the coordinates in the tablet and the guide maps.
 He also identified himself and presented the official documents proving his statistical identity.
 In addition, he explained the purpose of his visit and provided an overview of the survey and its objectives.
 Furthermore, the researcher filled in the electronic questionnaire orally from head of the household.
 In the absence of the head of the household, the data was collected from any adult member of the household who knows about the household affairs.